Heart and Blood Conditions

 Symptoms of Kawasaki Disease

-Children with Kawasaki disease usually get these symptoms:
+Children with Kawasaki disease will usually have some or all of these symptoms:

 - Swelling and redness in the hands and feet, with peeling skin later on